rstudio/seamonster/readme.md

 <img src="img/animal-1296937_960_720.png" width="200px" align="middle">

 The master branch of this repository refreshes a shared project on our demo server nightly.

+Creating a new demo:

-New demos and WIP should be done on a branch of the project and submitted to master with a pull request.
+* New demos and WIP should be done on a branch of the project and submitted to master with a pull request.

 Demo Rules: